George Floyd: Trial opens for ex-policeman Derek Chauvin | DW | 29.03.2021

 The charge of manslaughter requires proof that Chauvin caused Floyd's death through negligence that created an unreasonable risk.

-Fifteen jurors have been selected for the case.
-Hennepin County Judge Peter Cahill is expected to drop one juror on Monday and proceed with 12 and two alternates.
+Fifteen jurors were selected for the case.
+Hennepin County Judge Peter Cahill was required to drop one juror on Monday and proceed with 12 and two alternates.

-The panel seated after two weeks of jury selection is racially mixed: six white women, three Black men, three white men, two mixed-race women and one Black woman.
+A jury of 14 people is set to hear the case.
+Eight jurors are white and six who are Black or multiracial, according to the court.
+Two of the 14 will be alternates, although the judge has not said which ones will be alternates and which will actually deliberate the case.

-It is are for police officers to be convicted in the US, when charges are brought against them.
+It is rare for police officers to be convicted in the US, when charges are brought against them.

 Family members of George Floyd attended a prayer service on Sunday night, hours before opening statements in the trial into his death were set to begin.